gasparbarancelli/spring-native-query/README.md

        (9, 'Rafael', 0);
 ```

-First define in your configuration file the package scan of your project, The files application.properties, bootstrap.yml and bootstrap.yaml are supported, the property.
+First define in your configuration file the package scan of your project, The files application.properties, bootstrap.properties, application.yaml, application.yml, bootstrap.yml and bootstrap.yaml are supported, the property.

 If you use properties file